Delores James, Ph.D.

 Dr. James is both a registered dietitian nutritionist (RDN) and a health educator with work experience in public health, hospitals, and private practice.
 She is a Fellow of the Academy of Nutrition and Dietetics (FAND) and was the first Fellow of the Academy of Nutrition and Dietetics Weight Management Dietetics Practice Group.
 She is also a licensed dietitian nutritionist (LDN) in the state of Florida.
 Dr. James is the Past President of the Gainesville District Dietetic Association and a past Research Delegate to the House of Delegates for the Academy of Nutrition and Dietetics.
 She was the lead author of two position papers for the Academy of Nutrition and Dietetics on promoting and supporting breastfeeding.
 She is also a Fellow of the American School Health Association (FASHA).
 Dr. James is also active with the Health Information Technology and the Public Health Education and Health Promotion sections of the American Public Health Association.

 Dr. James is a Robert Wood Johnson Foundation (RWJF) Culture of Health Leader (Cohort 2).
 This national leadership training program builds on her existing leadership skills to work with organizations, communities, health systems, and policymakers to build a Culture of Health in America.
 Her strategic initiative focused on creating, implementing, and evaluating online health communities.
-A significant part of her training focused on:

 Community-Engaged Research